FAQS - Frequently Asked Questions

 Can my reservation be cancelled by the B&B/host/apartment owner?

 Petite classic B&B's are regular family homes, not run by businesses’ but by regular local residencies; for this reason on very (VERY) rare occasions personal matters mean they may not be able to keep your booking in their home i.e family and medical emergencies.
 Also the very unlikely case of fire or plumbing accident, lack of basic utilities, or any other cause which may render the B&B apartment uninhabitable means the owner and Petite B&B's may terminate the reservation entirely or in part.
 Guest will be informed at the earliest possible time will be offered other similar accommodations.
 The B&B host or apartment owner will refund any amounts paid, but at no time and under no circumstances will the owner be responsible for any cost of re-accommodation at any apartment or hotel.
-The deposit paid to Petite B&B's still remains non refundable but will be used/transferred to the booking and price of the new apartment.
+The booking paid to Petite B&B's still remains non refundable but will be used/transferred to the booking and price of the new apartment.

 Can my stay be terminated?